BrightspaceUILabs/media-player/README.md

 | -- | -- |
 | D2L.MediaPlayer.Preferences.Speed | Playback speed that was last selected.
 | D2L.MediaPlayer.Preferences.Track | Identifier for the kind and language of the track that was last selected.
+| D2L.MediaPlayer.Preferences.Volume | Volume that was last selected.

 ## Accessibility